2022 Dates Coming Soon

 Day 9: Departure

-Our 8-day week ends this morning.
+Our 8-day week comes to an end this morning.
 We’ll get you to the station in Radda, where you can catch a bus to Siena or Florence, or arrange travel to Florence, arriving by noon.
 Often, if several people want to travel to the same destination, they find it easier and relatively inexpensive to share a cab.

 If you’ve got extra vacation time to spend in Italy, we suggest you save it for after the trip, rather than before: Chances are, others from this week’s hiking adventure will welcome company as they explore the culture and gay life in Florence, Rome, Siena, or Venice.

-Price includes: 1 night in Florence and 7 nights lodging in two smaller towns; Breakfast every day, dinner on 6 days, and lunch on 4 days; Professional Alyson Adventures guide; Welcome packet with map; A wine tasting, highlighting a variety of Italian vintages; A olive oil tasting, highlighting a variety of Italian oils; Transfers via private bus or public transportation from Florence to San Gimignano on Day 2; from San Gimignano to Radda on Day 6; and to the Florence train station at the end of the trip, arriving by noon.
+Price includes: 1 night in Florence and 7 nights lodging in two smaller towns; Breakfast every day, dinner on 6 days, and lunch on 4 days; Professional HE Travel tour director; Welcome packet with map; A wine tasting, highlighting a variety of Italian vintages; An olive oil tasting, highlighting a variety of Italian oils; Transfers via private bus or public transportation from Florence to San Gimignano on Day 2; from San Gimignano to Radda on Day 6; and to the Florence train station at the end of the trip, arriving by noon.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Optional Tour Choices: